Computer and Internet Engineering BEng (Hons) or MEng – 2021 entry

 Please note: the status of the Erasmus+ scheme is dependent on the outcome of the Brexit negotiations.

 In addition, or alternatively, you may wish to spend your Professional Training placement year working in another country.
-If you work in another part of Europe you may be eligible for an Erasmus+ grant.

 Terms and conditions